 Dry January began in 2012 as an initiative by Alcohol Change UK, a British charity, to “ditch the hangover, reduce the waistline and save some serious money by giving up alcohol for 31 days.”

 Millions of people now take part in the challenge, with more Americans taking notice each year.
-A recent YouGov poll found 14% of U.S. adults planned to participate in Dry January.
 The hashtag #soberissexy is popular on Instagram.

 The growing awareness comes as recent studies have found no evidence that light drinking might help keep people healthy.